auth0/docs/articles/sso/current/introduction.md

 ---
-title: Introduction to Single Sign On with Auth0
-description: Introduction to Single Sign On (SSO) and an overview of how SSO works with Auth0.
+description: A brief introduction to Single Sign On (SSO) and an overview of how SSO works with Auth0.
 toc: true
 ---